(Disclosure: Some of the links below may be affiliate links)

 With a higher deductible, you get a lower monthly fee for your health insurance.
 For instance, here are the monthly prices for Assura for my specific case with various deductibles.

 Now, to choose, you have to estimate how much you will have in health costs.
 With so many deductible options, it sounds complicated to select the best one.

 However, it is simpler than that because only 300 CHF and 2500 CHF make any sense.
 All the other deductibles are useless.
 Here is a simulation with the same Assura case and various levels of health expenses.

 We can see on the graph that only two deductibles are interesting: 300 CHF and 2500 CHF.
 If you spend below 1900 CHF, the 2500 CHF deductible is the best.
 If you spend more than that, the 300 CHF deductible is the best.
 It is pretty simple, right?

-If you want the exact breakdown number, it is relatively simple.
+If you want the exact threshold number, it is relatively simple.
 Take the yearly price of the 300 CHF deductible (A) and subtract the cost of the 2500 CHF deductible (B).
 Then you need to multiply this by 1.1 to account for the retention fee.
 Finally, you can add 300 CHF to it.

 So, if A = 4308 CHF and B = 2874.76 CHF, the threshold is 1904.76 CHF (1.1*(A -B + 300)).
 With less than that, you should take the highest deductible.
 With more than that, you should take the smallest deductible.

-Now, if you take the highest deductible, you need to be ready to pay these fees.
+Now, if you take the highest deductible, you must be ready to pay these fees.
 You could depend on an emergency fund for that.
-If you do not have one, you may want to consider starting an emergency fund.
+If you do not have one, you may consider starting an emergency fund.